arpitgrewal12/arpitgrewal12/README.md

 # 👋 Hi there, I'm Arpit Kaur

 Welcome to my GitHub!
-Here, you'll find a collection of my projects showcasing my skills in Python, data science, and software development.
+Here, you'll find a collection of my projects showcasing my skills in software development.
 I'm passionate about building efficient solutions and continuously learning new technologies.

 ---